-Any request or inquiry for providers to be permitted to be on campus during the school day, or for a student to be frequently removed during the school day for private provider services, should be submitted in writing and sent to the Executive Director of Special Education, Dyslexia, & Section 504 Services for review by the ARD/IEP or 504 Committee if the request is for a student with disabilities.
+Any request or inquiry for providers to be permitted to be on campus during the school day, or for a student to be frequently removed during the school day for private provider services, should be submitted in writing and sent to the Campus Director and/or the director of the applicable program (i.e. Director of Special Education, Director of Section 504 Services) if the request is for a student with disabilities.
 For general education students, requests should be sent to the Regional Director for review.